Email Marketing ROI Calculator

 Glossary of Technical Terms

-- ROI (Return on Investment): The percentage of profit made from a campaign relative to the cost.
+- ROI (Return on Investment): The percentage of profit made from a campaign relative to its cost.

 - Email Send Volume: The total number of contacts receiving the email.